 Aravind Yelery was previously associated with Shanghai Ji-Ou (Sino-European Commerce Ltd.) as a Sr. Corporate Consultant (Research).
 He is a fluent Chinese speaker and before commencing his research at Fudan University, Shanghai, he completed Mandarin language studies from the esteemed Nanjing Normal University, P R China.
 He is an alumnus of Jawaharlal Nehru University, New Delhi, where he was awarded the Doctorate for his research on China, focusing on energy and economic in China’s transforming foreign policy.
 Prior to his PhD, he undertook M.Phil research on China’s SOEs and their re-structuring at the same centre at JNU.View Full Bio

-Alka Acharya is a professor of Centre for East Asian Studies (Chinese Studies) School of International Studies, Jawaharlal Nehru University (JNU).
-She was a deputy Director (2012-2017)and a Senior fellow of the institute of Chinese studies, Delhi.
+Alka Acharya is a Professor of Centre for East Asian Studies (Chinese Studies) School of International Studies, Jawaharlal Nehru University (JNU).
+She was the Director and Senior Fellow at the Institute of Chinese Studies.
 She was Editor of the quarterly journal China Report (New Delhi) from 2005-2013.
 She was nominated by the Indian government as a member of the India-China Eminent Persons Group (2006-2008) and member of the National Security Advisory Board of the Government of India for two terms (2006-2008) and (2011-2012).
 She has authored a book China & India: Politics of Incremental Engagement, published in 2008.
 Her current research focuses on India-China-Russia Trilateral Cooperation and the Chinese strategic response to the post-cold war regional architecture, with special reference to China’s neighborhood.View Full Bio

 Madhavi Thampi is an Honorary Fellow at the Institute of Chinese Studies, and Editor of its journal China Report.
 She was an Associate Professor at the Department of East Asian Studies in Delhi University, where she taught Chinese History.
 Her publications include the monograph Indians in China, 1800-1949 (2005).
 She has co-authored (with Brij Tankha) Narratives of Asia from India, Japan and China (2005), as well as a book entitled China and the Making of Bombay (with Shalini Saksena, 2009).View Full Bio